Cleared Traditional

 Risk

 K203689 is an FDA 510(k) clearance for the Tidepool Loop.
-This device is classified as a Interoperable Automated Glycemic Controller (Class II - Special Controls, product code QJI).
+Classified as Interoperable Automated Glycemic Controller (product code QJI), Class II - Special Controls.

 Submitted by Tidepool Project (Palo Alto, US).
-The FDA issued a Cleared decision on January 23, 2023, 767 days after receiving the submission on December 17, 2020.
+The FDA issued a Cleared decision on January 23, 2023 after a review of 767 days - an unusually long review period, suggesting complex equivalence evaluation.

 Submission Details